 For the second year, I would also like to focus on making the most of the Careers & Professional Development service, including the coaching programme offered.
 I am hoping that the Weekend MBA will give me the confidence and resources (knowledge and network) to drive my career where I want to go.

 Materials for the sessions are usually available on the online platform several weeks before the class.
 I usually go through all the mandatory readings the week before the session paying special attention to the case study as a significant part of the lecture is spent on it.

 There are so many interesting events happening every week.
-To name a few: I remember one session during our induction week on personal branding, which I found very inspiring.
-In the first year we also had a number of seminars under the Career & Professional Development service.
+I remember one session during our induction week on personal branding, which I found very inspiring.
+In the first year, we also had a number of seminars under the Career & Professional Development service.
 I particularly enjoyed the Emotional Intelligence and Resilience workshops.
 There was a brilliant event on how to approach and respond to case interviews run by an external speaker.
 In addition, in several modules guest speakers have joined to reinforce topics covered in class, which is a great way to see how our learning is applied in real business life.

 Juggling the work-life balance

 It can be difficult at times but it’s all about organising yourself and making compromises.
 Doing an MBA is a big commitment but it also helps you to become very efficient and make the most of any time you have.
 Feeling supported by family and friends is also incredibly important.